-Every academic year Millersville University makes approximately $10,000 available to support student and student-faculty research.
-These funds, provided by the Office of the Provost or by endowments established by Millersville alumni and friends, create opportunities for students to develop the skills necessary for professional success after they leave the University.
-Many of the funds are open to students from across the University, while others are restricted to specific majors or fields of study.
-Information on specific funding programs including applications forms, funding guidelines, eligibility requirements and program specific contact information can be found at SPRA's student research opportunity site .
+Millersville University provides a variety of funding to help support student and student-faculty research.
+Through the Office of the Provost or by endowments established by Millersville alumni and friends, funds are available to create opportunities for students to develop the skills necessary for professional success after they leave the University.
+The Office of Sponsored Programs and Research Administration can help with funding searches, proposal writing, budget construction, and institutional research board approval.